DevMountain/framework-shop/README.md

 * A `Route` with a path of `"details/:name"` and a component of `Details`.
 Note that we are using a route parameter here!
 That means that inside of the handle component we can access the `name` parameter.
 * A `Route` with a `path` of `"cart"` and a component of `Cart`

 With out router configured, we can now head over to `src/index.js`.
 Go ahead and delete the `App` import and element, as we'll be rendering them through the router.
-Import `router` from `src/router.js` and display it inside of the `Provider` element like so `{ router }`.
+Import `router` from `src/router.js` and render it inside of the `Provider` component.

 <details>